vi3itor/lingualeoanki/README.md

 ### Usage

 To run the add-on go to the "Tools" menu and click "Import from LinguaLeo."
 Enter your login and password.
 If you'd like to stay logged in choose "Stay logged in" option, and you can also save the password (stored in the configuration file), and click "Log in" button.
-If the authorization is successful, you can choose the words to import: "Studied", "Unstudied" or "Any."
+If the authorization is successful, you can choose the words to import: "All" (no matter what status), "New", "Learning" or "Learned".
 If you updated media for some notes that had been previously imported, choose "Update existing notes" option.

 To download all user words click "Import all words" button.
 If you want to choose user dictionaries (word sets) to download words from: click "Import from dictionaries" button and hold Ctrl (or Cmd) to choose several dictionaries.
 Then click "Import."